Guide to Page Load Speed

 Product breadcrumbs can be enabled/disabled from your store's Display Settings.

 While you can do many things to streamline your page load speed on your own, you may consider getting help from someone with experience.
-Visit our Partner Directory or post in our Ask a Design Partner group for solutions catered to your individual situation.
+Visit our Partner Directory or consider using the Community Jobs Board to connect with third-party developers and find solutions that catered to your individual situation.

 - Managing Product Categories